Gellybean/Gellybean/MathfinderBot.md

 #### Remarks
 `/eval` supports many different math operators: `+` `-` `*` `/` `>` `<` `==` `!=` `<=` `>=` `%` `()` `=` `+=` `-=` `*=` `/=` `&&` `||` `?:`.
 Use `/mf-help` on the bot for specific examples.

+Dice expressions are also supported within any formula. `1d20` is a valid expression.
+You can also use rerolls and multipliers. `3d6r1` would "roll" 3 six-sided die, rerolling any dice that come up 1. `(3d6*2)` would effectively turn into `6d6`.

 Assignment operators (`=`, `+=`, etc) can be used to change the current **base** value of any Stat.
 To view the base value (separated from any bonuses), you can evaluate a stat's name prefixed with an `@` operator.

 To modify bonus values instead, you can use the special `$` operator.
 Adding a specific bonus to any stat can be done as follows: `STATNAME +$ NAME:TYPE:VALUE`.
 A name and type are required for determining which bonuses stack.
 Types can be represented by numbers or names (7 and ENHANCEMENT are identical).
 To remove a bonus from a stat, you can do: `STATNAME -$ NAME`.
 This will effectively remove all bonuses with that name from the stat.
 You can view a specific bonus by doing: `STATNAME $ TYPE`.
 You can also use /var List-Bonuses to see all bonuses applied to all stats.